sumanjs/suman/README.md

 * => designed with ES6 and ES7 in mind, including async/await and generators

-* <b> Very simple but powerful dependency injection (DI/IoC) of (network) values and dependencies</b>
+* <b> Very simple but powerful dependency injection (DI/IoC) of network values, test dependencies and library dependencies</b>
-    *  used primarily for injecting values acquired asynchronously, such as successful network connections and database values
+    *  most useful for injecting values acquired asynchronously, such as successful network connections and database values
     *  inspired by familiar tools such as Angular and RequireJS
-    *  load any core ("built-in") Node.js module by name
+    *  load any core/"built-in" Node.js module by name
-    *  DI is optional, it's the developer's choice whether to incorporate DI or not
+    *  DI is used throughout the library, and relieves the burden on the developer to remember order of parameters

 * <b> Full-blown concurrency</b>